unteem/docker-training/exercises/advanced/README.md

 # Namespace

-Start a debian intereactive container and run the following commands:
+Start a bash inside a debian interactive container and run the following commands:
 (Compare to what you see on the host)

  - NET: ifconfig -a